roc-lang/rbt/docs/adrs/005-jobs.md

 ### Tools

-A tool is just a binary that RBT knows about.
+A tool is just a binary that rbt knows about.
 We add specified toosl to the `PATH` of the build environment so jobs can use them.

 There are a couple of ways to source tools.